fayesimone/portfolio/README.md

 # Projects

+## AgriMed: Semantic Segmentation for Cropland Diagnostics

+Led strategic vision and technical implementation of semantic segmentation model for detection of corn and soybean cropland defects from multi-spectral aerial imagery.
+Utilized both structured and unstructured data.
+Built training pipeline using **Python**, **Pytorch**, and **Transformers** training API for fine-tuning SegFormer model.
+Utilized **AWS SageMaker** for data management, model training, validation, and endpoint hosting.
+Engaged with industry stakeholders to tailor frontend user interface to meet small-scale farmers’ needs.

 ## CliMistral: Fine-Tuned Mistral Model for Climate Q&A

 Domain fine-tuned the pre-trained Mistral Instruct large language model for climate QA generation using **Pytorch**.
 Leveraged QLoRA parameter-efficient fine-tuning methodology to reduce compute resources needed for training and reduce model energy consumption.
 Clearly communicated complex machine learning techniques and results both verbally and in written report to a technical audience of peers and professors.